 Connecting to a VPN before using the Tor network provides an additional layer of privacy and security compared to using the Tor browser alone.
-While this makes Onion over VPN a safe option, you cannot rely on it to guarantee your safety.
+This means you can use Onion over VPN to improve your safety on Tor, but you cannot rely on it entirely.

 Onion over VPN helps to protect your traffic and shield your browsing from surveillance.
 It prevents your ISP from knowing Tor is in use, and stops your VPN service from monitoring your activity.